marialice-25/Python/README.md

 Python projects for machine learning and data analytics.

-Projects built with the Python language, using the Jupyter notebook IDE to contemplate several libraries and packages.
+Projects built with the Python language, using the Jupyter Notebook IDE to contemplate several libraries and packages.

+Processes for manipulating, processing, cleaning and extracting information from data sets.

+Commented codes to demonstrate how machine learning works.